 We’re also keen to help out by fundraising for the charity wherever we can, and the team aren’t afraid to get involved with various events such as the Lincoln 10K and of course our popular ‘Quiz, Chips and Mushy Peas’ event, which is always an enjoyable way of raising extra cash for the cause.

-Here is just some of the fantastic feedback we’ve had from the worthwhile causes we have worked with since we first launched our Charity of the Year initiative in 2009:
+Here is just some of the fantastic feedback we’ve had from the worthwhile causes we have worked with since we first launched our Charity of the Year initiative:

 “We have felt so privileged to have been Shooting Star’s Charity of the Year.
 Their flexibility, support and limitless energy has been priceless to the work of our charity.
 They have all been ‘stars’!” – Vicky Thomson, CEO, Every-One (Charity of the Year 2016)

 “I would like to say a massive thank you to Shooting Star… They have helped us promote many of our fundraising events, some of which they organised themselves” – Sam Maull, Ethan Maull ‘Up Yours To Cancer’ Foundation (Charity of the Year 2014)

 “We have been so impressed with their efforts that we’re going to retain some of their services on a paid-for basis in 2016” – Malcolm Barham, Chief Executive, YMCA Lincolnshire (Charity of the Year 2015)